antonio-crispino/.github/.github/ISSUE_TEMPLATE/task-issue-template.md

 ---
 name: Task Issue Template
-about: A Task is a work item that needs to be completed but doesn't fit the narrative style of a Story (user story).
-It could be any kind of work such as a technical piece of work, conducting a meeting, performing some research, or doing other activities that don't deliver a user-facing feature or fix, but are necessary for the project.
-Tasks are usually part of an Epic to make the work manageable and trackable, but they can be stand-alone.
-They can be further broken down into child Subtasks.
+about: A Task is a work item that does not fit the narrative style of a Story (user story).
+Tasks can be part of a larger Epic and can be divided into Subtasks for easier management and tracking.
 title: "[TASK: E###-T### or T###] Task Brief Description"
 labels: task
 assignees: ""